cookedzera/FarcasterSpin/replit.md

 # Overview

-ArbCasino is a web-based slot machine game built exclusively for the Arbitrum blockchain network.
+ArbCasino is a web-based slot machine game built exclusively for the Arbitrum blockchain network (currently configured for Arbitrum Sepolia testnet).
 The application is a single-page Farcaster Mini App designed to run within a 390px width frame.
 Users can spin a virtual slot machine up to 2 times per day (resets at UTC midnight) to win PEPE tokens, with a leaderboard system to track player performance and encourage engagement.

 # User Preferences